Kim Dae-jung: Political developments

 In 1999, the Furgate scandal damaged Kim Dae-jung and his party's reputation.
 Also, in spite of his background as a democratic reformer, Kim was accused of being vindictive towards political opponents and even journalists critical of his government, as seen when government agencies used strong-arm tactics against the opposition or reporters via politically motivated investigations along with accusations of spying on the opposition.
 Kim's administration included more individuals from Jeolla, which led to charges of reverse discrimination.
 Many citizens, in the middle of his term, also did not feel that the economic recovery benefitted them.
 Finally, conservatives accused Kim of being an appeaser towards North Korea with his Sunshine Policy.

 These factors, led to National Congress, now renamed as the Millennium Democratic Party to suffer a setback as the party fell short behind the Grand National Party in the National Assembly during the 2000 South Korean legislative election.
 The decision to announce an inter-Korean summit 3 days before the election is said to have somewhat limited the governing party's losses as 79.6% of respondents in an opinion poll approved of the summit.
 Kim appointed Lee Han-dong, ULD president, as the new prime minister in a bid to mend fences and continue a governing majority against the GNP.

 Later, the ULD left the coalition for good in September 2001.
 ULD members sided with the GNP to pass a vote of no-confidence by 148 to 119 votes against key Cabinet member, Unification Minister Lim Dong-won, who was in charge of the Kim government's "Sunshine Policy" with North Korea.
 President Kim effectively became a lame duck, and the political leverage that he had accumulated thanks to his summit diplomacy came to an abrupt end.
 Economic reform plans and engagement policies pursued by the administration simultaneously achieved mixed results until the end of his term one and a half years later.

 Post-presidency

-Kim exited at the end of his term on 24 February 2003 and was succeeded by Roh Moo-hyun.
+Kim exited at the end of his term on 24 February 2003, and was succeeded by Roh Moo-hyun.

 Kim called for restraint against the North Koreans for detonating a nuclear weapon and defended the continued Sunshine Policy towards Pyongyang to defuse the crisis.
-He also received an honorary doctorate at the University of Portland on 17 April 2008 where he delivered his speech, "Challenge, Response, and God."
+He also received an honorary doctorate at the University of Portland on 17 April 2008, where he delivered his speech, "Challenge, Response, and God."

 Illness and death

-Kim died on 18 August 2009 at 13:43 KST, at Severance Hospital of Yonsei University in Seoul at age of 85 years old, three months after his successor Roh Moo-hyun.
+Kim died on 18 August 2009, at 13:43 KST, at Severance Hospital of Yonsei University in Seoul aged 85 years old, three months after his successor Roh Moo-hyun.
 He was first admitted to hospital suffering from pneumonia on 13 July.
 The cause of death was cardiac arrest caused by multiple organ dysfunction syndrome.